 Many product applications require pull-high resistors for their switch inputs usually requiring the use of an external resistor.
 To eliminate the need for these external resistors, all I/O pins, when configured as an input have the capability of being connected to an internal pull-high resistor.
-These pull-high resistors are selected using registers, namely PAPU~PGPU, and are implemented using weak PMOS transistors.
+These pull-high resistors are selected using the relevant pull-high control registers and are implemented using weak PMOS transistors.